 - TL;DR: We investigate a set of mapping languages that inhibit complementary characteristics, and present an initial set of comparative characteristics.

-- Abstract: RDF generation processes is becoming more interoperable, reusable, and maintainable due to the increased usage of mapping languages: languages used to describe how to generate an RDF graph from (semi-)structured data.
-This leads to a rise of new mapping languages, each with different characteristics.
-However, it is not clear which mapping language can be used for a given task.
+- Abstract: RDF generation processes are becoming more interoperable, reusable, and maintainable due to the increased usage of mapping languages: languages used to describe how to generate an RDF graph from (semi-)structured data.
+This gives rise to new mapping languages, each with different characteristics.
+However, it is not clear which mapping language is fit for a given task.
 Thus, a comparative framework is needed.
-In this paper, we investigate a set of mapping languages that inhibit complementary characteristics, and present an initial set of comparative characteristics based on requirements put forward by those mapping languages.
+In this paper, we investigate a set of mapping languages that inhibit complementary characteristics, and present an initial set of comparative characteristics based on requirements as put forward by the reference works of those mapping languages.
 Initial investigation found 9 broad characteristics, classified in 3 categories.
 To further formalize and complete the set of characteristics, further investigation is needed, requiring a joint effort of the community.

 - Contribution: Position papers (6-8 pages)